CostiCatargiu/AllYoloModels/README.md

 11.  $\color{orange}{\textsf{-p10 || --ypos}}$: This parameter is related to -p8 and -p9 and allows you to modify the distance between lines of displayed information to better fit within the image.

-12. $\color{orange}{\textsf{-p11 || --thr metric}}$: This parameter sets a threshold for the metrics calculated after the inference process, based on the number of predictions per class and their confidence levels.
-Upon completion of the inference, a txt file with two tables will be generated: one displaying the number of predictions and their average precision for each class with a confidence greater than this threshold, and a second table with the same information for predictions with a confidence below this threshold.
+12. $\color{orange}{\textsf{-p11 || --initialypos}}$: Initial position of text on y axis.

 13. $\color{orange}{\textsf{-p12 || --labelTextColor}}$: This parameter allows you to change the label text color, which can be useful when the text color is hard to distinguish from the background.

 14. $\color{orange}{\textsf{-p13 || --labelTextSize}}$: This parameter allows you to adjust the label text size, which can be useful for different video resolutions where the text on certain labels may not be clearly visible.

+15. $\color{orange}{\textsf{-p14 || --nrCompareFrames}}$: This parameter set the number of consecutive frames that will be compared to see if we had false positive or wrong predictions.

+16. $\color{orange}{\textsf{-p15 || --saveConfusedPred}}$: This parameter allow us to save the frames in wich we had wrong predictons, that can help to make a short analysis and see were the model is not so good.

+17. $\color{orange}{\textsf{-p16 || --boxSimilarity}}$: This parameter dynamically defines the pixel threshold to determine whether two detections are considered mismatched.

+18. $\color{orange}{\textsf{-p17 || --weightsType}}$: This parameter allows us to choose between Pytorch weights type or Engine weights type.

+19. $\color{orange}{\textsf{-p18 || --display_info}}$: This parameter allows us to display or not the text during Inference task

+20. $\color{orange}{\textsf{-p19 || --thr_metric}}$: This parameter sets a threshold for the metrics calculated after the inference process, based on the number of predictions per class and their confidence levels.
+Upon completion of the inference, a txt file with two tables will be generated: one displaying the number of predictions and their average precision for each class with a confidence greater than this threshold, and a second table with the same information for predictions with a confidence below this threshold.
 </details>

 $\color{darkorange}{\textsf{Advantages of this implementation:}}$